grnet/synnefo/docs/install-guide-debian.rst

 to node2 (be sure to set no_root_squash flag).
 Node2 has this directory mounted under ``/srv/pithos``, too.

-Before starting the synnefo installation, you will need basic third party software to be installed and configured on the physical nodes.
+Before starting the Synnefo installation, you will need basic third party software to be installed and configured on the physical nodes.
 We will describe each node's general prerequisites separately.
-Any additional configuration, specific to a synnefo service for each node, will be described at the service's section.
+Any additional configuration, specific to a Synnefo service for each node, will be described at the service's section.

 Finally, it is required for Cyclades and Ganeti nodes to have synchronized